astronomer/docs/astro/start-your-astro-trial.md

 8. Click **Create cluster**.

-9. Wait for Astronomer to finish provisioning the cluster.
+9. Wait for Astronomer to finish creating the cluster.
 You'll receive a notification from your user email once the process is complete.

 </TabItem>
 <TabItem value="gcp">